KalaayPT/Profit-Taker-Guide/docs/beginner/vex-armor-builds.md

 - Steel Charge isn’t special aside from the extra capacity, any aura works.
 - You can replace Primed Mods with non-Primed Mods, and consider running rank 8 Mods instead of rank 10.
 - Using Rage, Energy Nexus, Flow, Preparation and/or amber archon shards can allow you to run without energy pads.
-- Consider running a Decayed Dragon Key or slotting rank 0 Catalyzing Shields to reduce your shieldgate to 0.33s.
+- Consider running a Decaying Dragon Key or slotting rank 0 Catalyzing Shields to reduce your shieldgate to 0.33s.
 :::

 #### **Parasitic Armor**